mkallipo/affiliation-matching/README.md

 This repository contains code and data for matching DOIs of Crossref JSON files with organization IDs from the OpenAIRE (https://www.openaire.eu) or ROR (https://ror.org) database.

-🚀 This is still a work in progress, and thus the repository may not always be up-to-date.
+🚀 It is still a work in progress, and thus the repository may not always be up-to-date.
 However, I will incorporate improvements and bug fixes regularly.

 ## Main files